Pray, Stay and Obey

 25 “I have heard these prophets say, ‘Listen to the dream I had from God last night.’
 And then they proceed to tell lies in my name.
 26 How long will this go on?
 If they are prophets, they are prophets of deceit, inventing everything they say.
 27 By telling these false dreams, they are trying to get my people to forget me, just as their ancestors did by worshiping the idols of Baal.
 28 “Let these false prophets tell their dreams, but let my true messengers faithfully proclaim my every word.
 There is a difference between straw and grain!
 29 Does not my word burn like fire?” says the Lord.
 “Is it not like a mighty hammer that smashes a rock to pieces?

 30 “Therefore,” says the Lord, “I am against these prophets who steal messages from each other and claim they are from me.
 31 I am against these smooth-tongued prophets who say, ‘This prophecy is from the Lord!’
 32 I am against these false prophets.
 Their imaginary dreams are flagrant lies that lead my people into sin.
 I did not send or appoint them, and they have no message at all for my people.
-I, the Lord, have spoken!
+I, the Lord, have spoken!"

 God is not blind to what is happening.
 If you are experiencing abuse, and not getting the support you need from your religious group, you are not alone.
 Reach out to others who have been through this and will listen to you and understand you and encourage you.
 You are not alone and never will be.
 Julie has an amazing group on Facebook with connections to many others, including myself, who care deeply about you and will love you and help you.
 Her group is called Addressing DV in Christian Homes.
+You can also join one of my groups - message me for an invitation.

 In conclusion, you are not to blame.
 God loves you deeply.
 Draw close to Him and share your heart with Him, even if it’s just to cry because your pain is too deep to talk.
 He is listening and will never leave you or fail you.